pingcap/docs/tidb-cloud/connect-via-standard-connection.md

 This document describes how to connect to your TiDB Cloud cluster via standard connection.
 The standard connection exposes a public endpoint with traffic filters, so you can connect to your TiDB cluster via a SQL client from your laptop.

-The standard connection is available to both Serverless Tier and Dedicated Tier.
+The standard connection is available to both TiDB Serverless and TiDB Dedicated.

-## Serverless Tier
+## TiDB Serverless

-To connect to a Serverless Tier cluster via standard connection, perform the following steps:
+To connect to a TiDB Serverless cluster via standard connection, perform the following steps:

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.